Kang Jun

-Kang Jun (康骏; born 2 March 1990) is a Chinese badminton player.
+Kang Jun (康骏 (Kāng Jùn); born 2 March 1990) is a Chinese badminton player.
 In 2013, he reach the semi-final round at the Japan Open partnered with Liu Cheng.
 In 2014, he and Liu won the China Masters Grand Prix Gold tournament.

 Achievements

 BWF Grand Prix

 The BWF Grand Prix had two levels, the Grand Prix and Grand Prix Gold.
 It was a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) and played between 2007 and 2017.